TorchEnsemble-Community/Ensemble-Pytorch/docs/parameters.rst

 Fast Geometric Ensemble
 -----------------------

-Motivated by geometric insights on the DNN loss surface, fast geometirc is an efficient ensemble method that uses customized learning rate scheduler to generate base estimators, similar to snapshot ensemble.
+Motivated by geometric insights on the loss surface of deep neural networks, Fast Geometirc Ensembling (FGE) is an efficient ensemble that uses a customized learning rate scheduler to generate base estimators, similar to snapshot ensemble.

 Reference:
     T. Garipov, P. Izmailov, D. Podoprikhin et al., Loss Surfaces, Mode Connectivity, and Fast Ensembling of DNNs, NeurIPS, 2018.

-Notice that unlike all ensembles above, using fast geometric ensemble (FGE) is a two-staged process.
+Notice that unlike all ensembles above, using fast geometric ensemble (FGE) is **a two-staged process**.
 Concretely, you first need to call :meth:`fit` to build a dummy base estimator that will be used to generate ensembles.
 Second, you need to call :meth:`ensemble` to generate real base estimators in the ensemble.
 The pipeline is shown in the following code snippet:

 .. code:: python

     model = FastGeometricClassifier(**ensemble_related_args)
-    model.fit(**base_estimator_related_args)  # train the base estimator used to generate ensembles model.ensemble(**fge_related_args)  # generate the ensemble
+    estimator = model.fit(train_loader, **base_estimator_related_args)  # train the base estimator
+    model.ensemble(estimator, train_loader, **fge_related_args)  # generate the ensemble using the base estimator

+You can refer to scripts in `examples <https://github.com/xuyxu/Ensemble-Pytorch/tree/master/examples>`__ for a detailed example.

 FastGeometricClassifier
 ***********************